ufal/teitok-tools/README.md

 Command line options:
 * filename=s - filename of the file to tokenize
-* textnode=s - what to use as the text to tokenize
+* textnode=s - what to use as the text body to tokenize
 * tok=s - what to use as a token node
 * exlude=s - elements not to tokenize
 * enumerate - provide a unique ID to each token